ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/iam-roles-for-service-accounts/create-iam-roles-for-service-accounts.md

 eksctl delete iamserviceaccount --config-file=irsa.yml --approve
 ```

-This will delete both the IAM Role and the Service Account that were created.
+This will delete both the IAM Role and the service account that were created.